Roblox/roact/docs/advanced/shallow-rendering.md

 end
 ```

+After reviewing the snapshot, it can be renamed to `ComponentToTest`.
+If the test is run again it will now pass since the serialized snapshot match the generated one.

+!!!
+Note
-Since these tests require the previous snapshots to compare with the current generated one, snapshots should be saved (if using Studio) or committed to version control (if using file system development).
+	Since snapshot tests require the previous snapshots to compare with the current generated one, snapshots should be saved (if using Studio) or committed to version control (if using file system development).

 Suppose now `ComponentToTest` is updated as follows: